nhm-herpetology/museum-NGS-training/Unit_03/Bioinformatics_Lab/README.md

 ```
 >This tree is consistent with Fig. 2 of Streicher & Wiens [2016](https://www.sciencedirect.com/science/article/abs/pii/S1055790316300495?via%3Dihub)

 Now we have learned the basics of preparring UCE data for comparative analysis.
+Reminder: phyluce has many other options for refining alignments and modifying UCE data, so please check out the official [tutorials](https://phyluce.readthedocs.io/en/latest/tutorials/index.html).

 </details>